Alternate Monk

 3rd-level Way of the Wu Jen feature

-You learn ancient monastic arts that allow you to cast spells.
+You use ancient monastic arts that allow you to manipulate the forces of nature to cast spells using the rules below:

 Spell Slots.
 The Wu Jen Spellcasting table shows how many spell slots you have, and the level of those slots.
 All of your spell slots are the same level.
 To cast a Wu Jen spell of 1st-level or higher, you must expend a spell slot.
 You use the spell's casting time and other rules, but your body becomes the spellcasting focus for these spells, and you don't need to provide any material components.
 You regain all expended Wu Jen spell slots when you finish a short or long rest.